ralona/PHPSkeleton/README.md

-# PHP Skeleton with Symfony
+# IND Challenge

 ## Instructions

 - docker-sync start
-- docker-compose up -d
+- make build

-- docker-compose run composer install
+The API is running in http://localhost:5501